PyMaster22/Brainfrick-Decommenter/README.md

-# Brainfuck-Decommenter
+# Brainfrick-Decommenter
-A Simple comment remover for brainfuck programs.
+A Simple comment remover for brainfrick programs.